 Though there are other attractions such as mountaineering, great views, caves, local markets, other apes, 46 birds, and butterflies, they have not been fully exploited for tourism.
 This has led to a short stay by tourists in the area since choices are limited.
 The need to develop these resources for tourism is therefore very important to ensure longer stays in the protected areas by tourists and therefore yielding more revenue.
 The Ishasha sector of QENP is known for its remote character, isolation, and difficult access.
 Those who take the time and effort to travel to Ishasha are richly rewarded.
 The rive line woodlands along the Ishasha River have high scenic appeal and harbor an abundance of wildlife, including primates.
 The extensive woody grasslands support the Queen Elizabeth National Park’s largest population of topi and the tree-climbing lions that are the sector’s most popular tourist attraction.
 The northern border of this sector adjoins Lake Edward, where the shoreline is characterized by a large wetland plain, harboring a variety and abundance of wildlife, including elephant, buffalo, warthog and diverse wetland avian species

-It is now exactly 20 years since 17 March, 2000 when over 1000 people perished in an intentionally set fire at the group’s church (Movement for the Restoration of the Ten Commandments of God) in Kanungu district by Kibwetere where people were locked inside the church, with the doors and windows nailed shut from the outside and only a 17 year-old Peter Ahimbisibwe who had left earlier to buy food, survived.
+It is now 21 years since 17 March, 2000 when over 1000 people perished in an intentionally set fire at the group’s church (Movement for the Restoration of the Ten Commandments of God) at Nyabugoto in Kanungu district claimimg an estimate of 600 people by Kibwetere where people were locked inside the church, with the doors and windows nailed shut from the outside and only a 17 year-old Peter Ahimbisibwe who had left earlier to buy food, survived.

 The people who were burnt belonged to a religious cult calling itself the Movement for the Restoration of the Ten Commandments of God, popularly known as Kibwetere cult, led by Joseph Kibwetere, Credonia Mwerinde, Angelina Mugisha, Fr.
 Joseph Kasapurari and Fr.
 Dominic Kataribabo.

-Before dust could settle after the Kanungu tragedy, it was discovered that many more people belonging to the same cult had died and been secretly buried in other camps outside Kanungu including Bushenyi and Buziga near Kampala.
+Before dust could settle after the Kanungu tragedy, it was discovered that many more people belonging to the same cult had died and been secretly buried in other camps outside Kanungu including Bushenyi and Buziga near Kampala bringing the cumulative death toll to about 1000

 The tragedy and its aftermath invariably generated national and international concern.